zupo/peps/pep-0xxx.rst

 richer API for configuring supported cipher suites that can be easily updated with supported cipher suites for different implementations.

-(9) is a thorny problem, becuase in an ideal world the private keys associated with these certificates would never end up in-memory in the Python process (that is, the TLS library would collaborate with a Hardware Security Module (HSM) to provide the private key in such a way that it cannot be extracted from
+(9) is a thorny problem, because in an ideal world the private keys associated with these certificates would never end up in-memory in the Python process (that is, the TLS library would collaborate with a Hardware Security Module (HSM) to provide the private key in such a way that it cannot be extracted from